 Choreography: Meredith Kalaman in collaboration with Kate Franklin, Felicia Lau, Gabi Beier and Teghan Fedor

-Performers: Kate Franklin, Felicia Lau & Meredith Kalaman
+Performers: Megan Morrison, Felicia Lau & Meredith Kalaman

 Femme Fatales is a poetic trio, blending narrative and contemporary dance to bring to light the impact of gender socialization.
 How do we embody gender beyond a conversation from our logical mind and how do we articulate who we are with or without gender?

 Recipient of the 2017 Good Women New Work Award